Outpatient Milk Orders

 NWMMB always prioritizes serving hospitalized infants first.
 Because human donor milk is not an unlimited resource, the amount of milk available for outpatient families is variable.

 We are currently experiencing a high demand of milk requests from outpatient families.
 We are prioritizing hospitalized and medically fragile infants at this time.
 Thank you for your understanding.

-If your baby is under the age of 2 months old, a medial prescription is required.
+If your baby is under the age of 2 months old, a medical prescription is required.
 Download the form below.

-If your baby is 2 months of age or older, a prescription and statement of medical necessity is required.
+A prescription and statement of medical necessity are required if your baby is 2 months of age or older.
 Download the form below.
 Upon receipt of the prescription and statement of medical necessity, medical chart notes may be requested.

 Pay for your milk order over the phone